syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 * Syncfusion.Pdf.Base.dll

 ## Workbook to PDF
+XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms.
+To achieve Excel to PDF conversion in other platforms like UWP, Xamarin, ASP.NET Core it is recommended to use web service.

-The following code illustrates how to convert a workbook to PDF Document.
+The following code illustrates how to convert an Excel workbook to PDF.

 {% tabs %}